commercetools/sphere-product-import/readme/product-import.md

       * updateRequest contains `updateRequest.version` with the current product version and `updateRequest.actions` with all update actions
     * variantReassignmentOptions
       * enabled: when set to `true`, [reassignment module](https://github.com/commercetools/commercetools-node-variant-reassignment) will run before product import.
+    * matchVariantsByAttr: an option to specify a variant attribute that will be used for finding a matching variant in a product.
+By default variants are matched first by sku, then by key and then id.

 #### Sample configuration object for cli: